On the countable, measure preserving relation induced on an homogeneous quotient, by the action of a discrete group: The situation , , odd prime

-Thus the equivalence relation is treeable, with generators and their inverses being the transformations $\dot{\wideparen{\Gamma g}}$, restricted to its domain of bijectivity.

-Since this set is closed under inverses and the total area of the domains is $p+1$ it follows that the cost of the relation is $\frac{p+1}{2}$.
-(This is easily extended for $p=2$.)
-By Hjorth theorem [Hj], we can find a free group $F_{\frac{p+1}{2}}$ whose orbits define the relation $\cR_{G_p}|F$.

-Since we have that the set of point images and set of point preimages of the $p+1$ elements elements in the set $\mathcal A$ have cardinality exactly $p+1$ in the set $F$, and $\mathcal A$ is closed to the inverse operation, it follows that there is no obstruction into measurably breaking the elements in $\mathcal A$ into partial transformations, and recomposing them into a set $\mathcal A'$ of $p+1$ bijective transformations, such that the set $\mathcal A'$ is closed to the operation of taking the inverse.
-The new elements in the set $\mathcal A'$ preserve the property of having no relations (except the cancellations due to the inverse operation), and hence the elements in $\mathcal A'$ generate a free group action.
-The radial algebra element $\chi_1$ is the sum of the transformation operators induced by the elements in the set $\mathcal A'$ and this is equal to the the analogous sum for the elements in $\mathcal '$ But this sum is the Hecke operator $[\Gamma \sigma_p \Gamma]$ acting on $F$. \end{proof}

-We introduce the following (definition) corollary of the preceding discussion:
+We introduce the following definition that is suggested by the preceding theorem and by the notion of weak orbit equivalence (\cite{Fu}).

-\begin{cor} Let $H_1,H_2$ be two discrete groups.
-We will say that $H_1$ is an infinitesimal orbit reduction of $H_2$, if there exist an infinite ergodic measure preserving free a.e. action of $H_2$, and $F$ a finite measure subset of $Y$, such that if $\cR_{H_2}$ the countable equivalence relation induce on $Y$ by the orbits of $H_2$, then $\cR_{H_2}|F$ is orbit equivalent to an action of $H_1$.
+\begin{defn} Let $H_1,H_2$ be two discrete groups.
+We will say that $H_1$ is infinitesimally orbit equivalent to $H_2$ if there exist an infinite, ergodic, measure-preserving, a.e. free action of $H_2$ on an infinite measure space $Y$, and $F$ a finite measure subset of $Y$, such that if $\cR_{H_2}$ is the countable equivalence relation induced on $Y$ by the orbits of $H_2$, then $\cR_{H_2}|_F$ is orbit equivalent to the measurable equivalence relation corresponding to a free, ergodic, measure-preserving action of $H_1$ on $F$. \end{defn}